Dyskos/Pointers-Primer/README.md

 Author: Adam Albee (FuriousProgrammer@gmail.com)
+Contributor: Christy Winslett (dyskos@proton.me)

 # A Primer on Pointers

 ## I. Intro

 For reasons I don't fully understand, many, many people have trouble understanding and conceptualizing **pointers** in programming languages that expose them directly.
-This primer aims to break down what pointers are, why they exist, and how they are and can be used.
+This primer aims to break down what pointers are, why they exist, and how they can be used.
 While the advice herein is applicable to *any* programming language that has pointers, all examples and explanations will revolve around the C language.

 ## II.
-Defintions
+Definitions

-A very important disctinction needs to be made before we begin: a **variable** refers to the "box" that *holds* a **value**.
+A very important distinction needs to be made before we begin: a **variable** refers to the "box" that *holds* a **value**.
 A value is, essentially, just a number.
 Values are the real "data" the flows inside the CPU.